NA-MIC/ProjectWeek/PW28_2018_GranCanaria/README.md

 ## Registrants

 Do not add your name to this list - it is maintained by the organizers based on your paid registration.
+Please [register here](https://www.fulp.es/na-mic-summer-event-2018).

 <!-- ORGANIZERS: please edit REGISTRANTS.md -->